 Every teenager will experience a growth spurt – a period of getting taller and gaining weight.

 Girls usually begin to grow taller at age 10 or 11.
 As a result, it’s common for girls of this age to be taller than boys the same age.
 People grow at different rates – don’t worry if your friends seem to be developing faster or more slowly than you are.

 Acne is caused by extra activity of the tiny sebaceous glands – they grow bigger and produce extra sebum.
 The sebum is very thick and it flows more slowly, clogging pores and producing acne.

 Some people don’t have much acne, but other people are troubled by it for several years.
 If you have problems with acne, make an appointment to see your doctor who can prescribe medication that can help.

-The best way to deal with body odor is to shower or bathe every day (or more often if you are very physically active).
+The best way to deal with body odour is to shower or bathe every day (or more often if you are very physically active).
 You should also change socks and underwear daily and you may want to start using an underarm deodorant.
-Deodorant helps prevent the odors that are created by sweating.
+Deodorant helps prevent the odours that are created by sweating.

 Because your body is going through so many hormonal changes, it is quite normal for you to feel wildly happy one minute, and down in the dumps the next.
 It’s all part of adolescence.
 Talk with your girlfriends, your sisters, mother, aunts – every woman has gone through this stage in life.

 Last Reviewed September 2012 by the Kids Help Phone Counselling Team